 The following are four providers that you can visit to get a copy of your business credit report.
 Each has additional products and services to help you monitor your credit and track your business credit score.

 D&B is one of the most commonly used credit bureaus by lenders.
 It offers different types of business credit scores and multiple services to help companies monitor their credit.
-You can read our guide to D&B credit reports to learn more.
+You can read our guide on the D&B credit report to learn more.

 - PAYDEX® Score: This score ranges from 0 to 100 and is determined by a company’s past payment performance.
 Higher scores are correlated to companies that pay bills early or on time.
 Scores of 80 and above are generally considered to be low risk.